 After graduating from Sheridan High School in 1980, I went to Sheridan College for two years and received an AA degree in music.
 I then transferred to Rocky Mountain College in Billings, Montana, where I received a BA in music two and a half years later.
 After that, I studied music therapy at Montana State University in Billings for two years but received no degree.
 I then completed a six-month internship at a nursing home in Fargo, North Dakota and returned to Sheridan in 1988.
 Soon after that, I became registered as a music therapist.

 My work has appeared in various publications including The Weekly Avocet and Magnets and Ladders.
-I’m the author of three novels, two poetry collections, and a memoir.
-All my books are available from Amazon and other online sources, but if you’d like to purchase an autographed copy from me, please use the contact form.
+I’m the author of three novels, two poetry collections, a memoir, and a short story collection.
+All my books are available from Amazon and other online sources.

 Bill and I made our home here in Sheridan.
 After we were married, Bill suffered two strokes: one in 2006 and one in 2007, leaving him unable to use his left arm and leg, and I cared for him at home for six years.
 In September of 2012, I was forced to move him to a nursing home because he was losing strength and getting harder to lift.
 A month later, he passed.